EdPike365-Org/edpike365-blog/content/blog/wsl-2-localhost/index.md

 ## If Those Don't Work

 - Make sure you can access the site from within Ubuntu.
 Type `curl localhost:1234` and you should get something back.
 If not, your service is not working.
+- See what ports are being listened to by Linux: `sudo lsof -i -P -n | grep LISTEN`
+- See which ports are open
 - Try to telnet to it from PS in Windows.
 - Maybe you have a firewall problem.
 If you disable Windows Firewall, and it fixes the problem, NOW you **definitely** have a firewall problem.

+### Quarkus Specific

+- Magic config line (this worked for me):
+  > Add `quarkus.http.host=0.0.0.0` to `src\main\resources\application.properties` and restart quarkus (no magic command line args required.)
+Before, running `sudo lsof -i -P -n | grep LISTEN` showed java listening on `TCP 127.0.0.1:8080`.
+After, it shows it listening to `TCP *:8080`
+- Magic command arg (this did not work):
+  `./mvnw compile quarkus:dev -DdebugHost=0.0.0.0`